The 2019 Ursid meteor shower will peak overnight the night of Dec. 21-22.

 In some past years, the meteors have been more spectacular — in 1945 and 1986, for instance, 50 per hour were observed — but experts say that such events are rare.

 The Ursids have a sharp peak on the morning of Dec.
-21, meaning that observers will see many more meteors on that day than on days before or after.
-Look at the sky in the morning on the 21st, sometime after midnight but as late as possible before sunrise.
+22, meaning that observers will see many more meteors on that day than on days before or after.
+Look at the sky in the morning on the 22nd, after midnight and as late as possible before sunrise.
 The meteor-shower radiant, which the meteors will appear to be flying away from, is near the bowl of the Little Dipper (Ursa Minor, near the celestial North Pole), and the radiant will climb higher in the sky in the pre-dawn hours.

 Meteors will appear to be streaming out from the radiant, but they can show up all across the sky.
 Look a little bit away from the radiant, but not too far, to make sure that you catch sight of meteors with longer tails.
 That said, the Ursids are not known for leaving spectacular tails in the sky.